1841 Kennedy Boulevard

 The Greenville Branch originally opened in February 1917 in rented rooms at 169-171 Danforth Avenue.
 Its success was immediate, and its use increased rapidly.
 The Library Trustees researched a suitable location, and in 1924, acquired the property of the current site.
 Plans for construction started immediately thereafter.
 The cornerstone was laid in July 1925, with building completion in October 1926.

-The formal dedication ceremony of the newly built Greenville Branch Library occurred on January 13, 1927 amidst the flourish and fanfare befitting the era of The Roaring 20s.
+The formal dedication ceremony of the newly built Greenville Branch Library occurred on January 13, 1927 amidst the flourish and fanfare befitting the era of the Roaring ‘20s.
 A commemorative booklet, complete with photographs and an Art Deco cover design, described the attributes of the new Greenville Branch in vivid detail.
-“The number of books circulated for home us last year was 164,991 and in addition 17,830 volumes were used in the building.
+“The number of books circulated for home use last year was 164,991 and in addition 17,830 volumes were used in the building.
 The number of persons using the reading and reference rooms in 1926 was 64,869.”

-According to an article in the January 13, 1927 issue of The Jersey Journal, New Jersey Governor Harry A. Moore, a Jersey City native, was expected to address the audience, as well as Jersey City Mayor Frank Hague.
-Other dignitaries who spoke were Jersey City Superintendent of Schools Dr. James A. Nugent, “Miss” Sarah Askew of the New Jersey State Library Commission, and former Judge William H. Speer of the Board of Library Trustees.
+According to a article in the January 13, 1927 issue of the Jersey Journal, New Jersey Governor Harry A. Moore, a Jersey City native, was expected to address the audience, as well as Jersey City Mayor Frank Hague.
+Other dignitaries who spoke were Jersey City Superintendent of Schools Dr. James A. Nugent, “Miss” Sarah Askew of the New Jersey State Library Commission, and former Judge William H. Speer of the Library Board of Trustees.

 The Dickinson High School orchestra and the junior choruses of Lincoln and Dickinson High Schools, under the direction of Professor Moritz Schwartz, performed.
-Library Board President Alveni Allen presided over the ceremonies.
+Library Board President Alvoni Allen presided at the ceremonies.